arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

 If the CPU utilization comes down below a certain lower threshold, then one of the instances will be shut down automatically

 ## Launch configuration
-Note that all the EC2 instances running as a part of an autoscaling group share a common configuration, such as AMI, instance-type, security-group, key pair, etc. All these configurations are saved in a separate resource: Launch configuration.
+Note that all the EC2 instances running as a part of an autoscaling group share a common configuration, such as AMI, instance-type, security-group, key pair, etc. All these configurations are saved in a separate resource, called **Launch configuration**.
 Think of a Launch Configuration as a template or a recipe.
-You are instructing the Auto Scaling service HOW to run your web application.
+You are instructing the Auto Scaling service HOW to run your web application(that what to include when starting a new instance(s)).

 Note: AWS provides another option, Launch templates, as an alternative to the Launch configuration.
 They both serve a similar purpose.